synpixel/roblox-developers-rules/pages/index.md

 ## Rule 13: NO HATING ON VERCEL

 Vercel is a great host, and any hate towards it will be severely punished.

+## Rule 14: No Python

+Python is bad lang!! stop using!!